 - AP Studio Art (drawing or 2D design): This course is an advanced course for students who are highly motivated and committed to art, and students are required to develop a portfolio of work according to specific guidelines.

 - Concert Band: A college preparatory music performance class with emphasis on the instrumentalist’s development of characteristic tone, proper intonation, technical facility, and musical interpretation as it applies to ensemble and chamber performance.

 - Concert Choir: Open to all high school students who desire to study and sing vocal music in an ensemble.

 - Contemporary Chapel Band: This course is open by audition and interview to any student desiring to participate in an actively performing contemporary music ensemble that focuses on Christian praise and worship music.

-- Drawing: An intermediate level course for students with previous art experience who wish to further develop their knowledge and skills study focuses primarily on graphite, charcoal, pastel, and pen and ink.
+- Drawing: An intermediate-level course for students with previous art experience who wish to further develop their knowledge and skills study, focusing primarily on graphite, charcoal, pastel, pen, and ink.